 How to write a creative cover letter

 It can be tricky to express creativity in a cover letter.
-Focus on the impact your creative position has had by sharing a key achievement that makes you stand out from the crowd.
-Don't get too creative with the template, or the truth: keep the letter formal and factual.
+Focus on the impact your creativity has had by sharing a key achievement that makes you stand out from the crowd.
+Don't get too creative with the template or the truth - keep the letter formal and factual.
 Inject some personality to help your future employer better understand who you are.

 How to write a business cover letter

-A cover letter for a business role should be equally as businesslike.
-Keep it short and to the point, but do add a little personal charm.
-While you don't want to sound pushy, don't be shy about explaining what a great fit you are for the role, and illustrating this with key skills and qualifications.
+A cover letter for a business role should be equally businesslike.
+Keep it short and to the point but do add a little personal charm.
+While you don't want to sound pushy, don't be shy about explaining what a great fit you are for the role, and illustrate this with key skills and qualifications.